 Coca-Cola Scholars Foundation

-The Coca-cola Scholars Foundation awards $3.55 million in annual scholarships through its 3 scholarship programs.
-The Coca-Cola Scholars Program Scholarship is awarded to high school seniors recognizing academics and their commitment to serving the community.
-Through this scholarship program, 150 scholars are selected to receive $20,000 and the honor of being a Coca-Cola Scholar.
+The Coca-Cola Scholars Foundation awards $3.55 million in annual scholarships through its 3 nationally recognized scholarship programs.
+The Coca-Cola Scholars Program Scholarship is awarded to high school seniors, recognizing both their academic achievements and their commitment to serving the community.
+Through this scholarship program, 150 scholars are selected to receive $20,000 each, along with the honor of being a Coca-Cola Scholar.
 Coca-Cola also offers awards specifically for those enrolling in community colleges.
 The Coca-Cola Community College Academic Team Program awards up to $237,500 annually to 200 students enrolled in two-year colleges, and The Coca-Cola Leaders of Promise awards 200 scholarships to Phi Theta Kappa members during their community college years.

 National Merit Scholarship Corporation

 The National Merit Scholarship Corporation has recognized over 3.3 million students since it was established in 1955.
 The National Merit Scholarship Program is an annual academic competition for recognition and scholarships.
 Students first qualify for the competition through the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT).
-About 8,000 students receive Merit Scholarship awards each year and are considered for the National Merit $2,500 Scholarship which is judged on students’ accomplishments, skills, and potential for success in their college career.
+Ultimately, about 7,500 students receive Merit Scholarship awards each year and are considered for the National Merit $2,500 Scholarship, which is judged on students’ accomplishments, skills, and potential for success in their college careers.[button url=”https://academy.agradeahead.com/our-programs/” target=”blank” style=”3d” background=”#81BE41″ color=”#ffffff” size=”8″ center=”yes” radius=”0″ icon=”icon: check-circle” icon_color=”#ffffff” text_shadow=”0px 0px 0px #000000″]My child needs help with test-taking skills![/button]

 Society of Women Engineers

 Professional organizations will often offer scholarship opportunities for students majoring in fields related to the organization.
-Society of Women Engineers offers scholarships to those who identify as women preparing for careers in engineering, engineering technology, and computer science.
-In 2019, they awarded more than $810,000 in scholarships.
+The Society of Women Engineers is one such organization that offers scholarships to those who identify as women preparing for careers in engineering, engineering technology, and computer science.
+In 2021, they awarded nearly 290 new and renewed scholarships valued at over $1,220,000!

 Rotary gives out over $7.5 million in scholarships each year through local Rotary clubs and The Rotary Foundation.
 The Rotary Foundation awards professionals and college graduates studying conflict resolution and peace.
+On average, $7.5 million in scholarships are given out by Rotary every year!
 Check with your local rotary club to see what scholarships are available in your area.

-When looking for scholarships, think outside of traditional sports and academic scholarships awarded by the colleges themselves.
+When looking for scholarships, try to think outside of traditional sports and academic scholarships awarded by the colleges themselves.
+While these can be great options for some, there are so many more scholarships waiting to be found out there if you think outside the box!
 Professional organizations, corporate foundations, non-profits, civic groups, religious groups, and ethnic-based organizations offer millions of dollars in scholarships every year.
-Check your local organizations and businesses to see what they may have available and apply anywhere you think you may be eligible.
+Check with your local organizations and businesses to see what they may have available and apply anywhere you think you may be eligible to maximize your chances![button url=”https://academy.agradeahead.com/our-programs/” target=”blank” style=”3d” background=”#81BE41″ color=”#ffffff” size=”8″ center=”yes” radius=”0″ icon=”icon: check-circle” icon_color=”#ffffff” text_shadow=”0px 0px 0px #000000″]Explore high school enrichment programs![/button]

-We sincerely hope that this resource helps you and your student find a couple extra places to find scholarships for college It’s never too early to start researching and exploring!
+We sincerely hope that this resource helps you and your student discover a couple of extra places to find scholarships for college.
+It is never too early to start researching and exploring!
 Is your student applying to college or university right now?
-Has he or she found any great resources for finding scholarships?
-Share below!
-We love hearing from our A Grade Ahead readers.
+Have they found any great resources for finding scholarships?
+Please let us know below!
+We love hearing from our A Grade Ahead readers!

-Author: Brenna Waugaman, Curriculum Writer and Teacher at A Grade Ahead
+Original Author: Brenna Waugaman, Curriculum Writer and Teacher at A Grade Ahead, Inc.

 Get Notified When New Articles Post